Saralamboglia/CayleySalmonEquations/README.md

-# SteinerRepresentations
+# Cayley-Salmon Equations
-This repository contains all Macaulay2 codes and outputs for the paper "A short note on Steiner representations" M.H.Hahn,S.Lamboglia,A.Vargas
+This repository contains all Macaulay2 codes and outputs for the paper "A short note on Cayley-Salmon Equations" M.H.Hahn,S.Lamboglia,A.Vargas